1. Viability scan (Early Pregnancy Scan)

 This ultrasound scan is usually carried at about 32 weeks of pregnancy.

 Some obstetricians advise that this scan is offered to all women.
-Others reserve such scans for those women who have had previous complications of pregnancy such as pre-eclampsia, growth restriction, diabetes, stillbirth, and for those women who develop a problem during the course of their current pregnancy.
+Others reserve such scans for those women who have had previous complications in pregnancy such as pre-eclampsia, growth restriction, diabetes, stillbirth, and for those women who develop a problem during the course of their current pregnancy.

 This scan aims to determine the growth and health of the fetus by: